utsav0/daily-dev-tips/src/pages/posts/native-css-masonry-layouts.md

 And yes, that's it!
 All we need to create masonry layouts.

-In browser that doesn't support it, we get the following result:
+In a browser that doesn't support it, we get the following result:

 ![Browser that doesn't support CSS masonry](https://cdn.hashnode.com/res/hashnode/image/upload/v1625035106721/s3qVCxIoi.png)